RAI-SCC/torch_blue/paper/paper.md

 # Summary

-Bayesian Neural Networks (BNN) integrate uncertainty quantification in all steps of the training and prediction process, thus enabling better-informed decisions.
-Variational Inference (VI) specifically strikes a balance between the ability to consider a large variety of distributions while maintaining low enough compute requirements to potentially allow scaling to larger models.
+Bayesian Neural Networks (BNN) integrate uncertainty quantification in all steps of the training and prediction process, thus enabling better-informed decisions [@arbel2023primer].
+Variational Inference (VI) [@hoffmann2013svi] specifically strikes a balance between the ability to consider a large variety of distributions while maintaining low enough compute requirements to potentially allow scaling to larger models.

 However, setting up and training BNNs is quite complicated and existing libraries all either lack flexibility, scalability, or tackle Bayesian computation in general, adding even more complexity and therefore a huge entry barrier.
-The most popular options - Pyro and Stan - fall in the last category.
+The most popular options - Pyro [@bingham2019pyro] and Stan [@stan2025stan] - fall in the last category.
 While both are quite powerful, their interfaces are designed for users experienced with Bayesian statistics.
 Even more importantly, neither of these directly supports BNNs by providing pre-programmed layers.
 This forces any BNNs to be implemented from scratch, which can be challenging even for non-Bayesian networks.

-`torch_bayesian` addresses this by providing an interface that is almost identical to the widely used `pytorch` for basic use, providing a low entry barrier, as well as an advanced interface designed for exploration and research.
-Overall this allows users to set up models and even custom layers without worrying about the Bayesian intricacies under the hood.
+`torch_bayesian` addresses this by providing an interface that is almost identical to the widely used `pytorch` [@ansel2024pytorch] for basic use, providing a low entry barrier, as well as an advanced interface designed for exploration and research.
+Overall, this allows users to set up models and even custom layers without worrying about the Bayesian intricacies under the hood.

 # Statement of need

-To represent uncertainty BNNs do not consider their weights as point values, but distributed random variables.
+To represent uncertainty BNNs do not consider their weights as point values, but random variables, i.e. distributions.
 The optimization goal becomes adapting the weight distributions to minimize their distance to the perfect distribution.
 This requires two assumptions.
-Firstly, the Kullback-Leibler divergence is typically used to define the distance between distributions.
+Firstly, the Kullback-Leibler divergence [@kullback1951information] is typically used to define the distance between distributions.
 Secondly, it is non-trivial to optimize an object as complex as a distributions.
-VI answers this by electing a parametrized distribution and optimizing its parameters.
-Thus the Kullback-Leibler criterion can be simplified to the ELBO (**E**vidence **L**ower **BO**und) loss:
+VI answers this by selecting a parametrized distribution and optimizing its parameters.
+Thus, the Kullback-Leibler criterion can be simplified to the ELBO (**E**vidence **L**ower **BO**und) loss
+[@jordan1999introduction]:
 $$\mathrm{ELBO} = \mathbb{E}_{W\sim q}[\underbrace{\log p(Y|X, W)}_\mathrm{Data~fitting} \underbrace{(\log q(W|\lambda) - \log p(W))}_\mathrm{Prior~matching}] \quad ,$$
 where $(X, Y)$ are the training inputs and labels, $W$ are the network weights, $q$ the variational distribution and $\lambda$ its current best fit parameters.